The 4 Rules to Successful Video Campaigns

 More and more brands realize the power of their employees in building a strong brand identity.
 Some of the statistics surrounding employee advocacy are truly impressive — brand messages shared by employees got 561% higher reach than those promoted by regular brand channels.
 Plus, employee advocacy contributed to a 65% increase in brand recognition.
 Employees of an organization are natural partners in brand marketing; they know the company inside out, and they have a personal stake in the brand’s success.
 In the best case, they’re loyal and proud of the brand, creating a positive flow of brand messaging to their social and personal networks.
 Employee advocacy is also prized for its high ROI — brands can boost their reach and exposure at minimal cost, simply by providing content for employees to share.

 A strong brand identity is a coherent one.
 It provides a consistent, logical, and satisfying customer experience that fulfills the promise of the company’s unique value proposition.
 Of course, a key aspect of brand cohesion is making sure there's consistency in design across all marketing activities, such as websites, social media pages, and ad campaigns.
+Connected social ads can help make this easier.
 However, true brand cohesion is much more than that.
 It means not just fulfilling customers’ current needs and expectations, but anticipating new ones as they arise, and before the customers even realize they have them.
 Brand cohesion demands a flexible, integrated organizational infrastructure that supports this dynamic approach.

 Brand identity is a broad concept, and it can be challenging to know where to begin.
 Let's start with your brand awareness stats — do people recognize or think of your brand when it comes to a specific category?
 If you're unsure of how to measure brand awareness, here are seven ways to get you started: